tillgrallert/p3601db9e/urban-food-riots-in-bilad-al-sham-as-a-repertoire-of-contention.md

 <!-- ##### Aleppo 1910 ##### -->

 According to a generic note in *al-Bashīr* the measures undertaken by the authorities in Aleppo were successful and the price of grain fell[^cf100] but in early July 1910 the *kile* of wheat was still sold at Ps 64[^cf101]---the same price that had been reported as the maximum price at the onset of the events.
 In mid-August Aḥmad Kurd ʿAlī reported from Aleppo that false rumours of locust destroying the harvests were used to justify continuously high prices.
-He complained that the *kile* was still sold at Ps 30 to 39.[^cf102]{>> This is important information on acceptable prices.<<}
+He complained that the *kile* was still sold at Ps 30 to 39.[^cf102]<!-- This is important information on acceptable prices.-->

 <!-- ##### Damascus 1910 ##### -->